 The responsible person, for Trust Fund Recovery Penalties, is anyone whose duty was to make an accounting of what was owed, collect the funds, and then pay them to the IRS.
 Partnership members, Non-Profit Directors or Members of the Board, Officers or any employee responsible for payroll in a Corporation, and anyone that might be classified as controlling the funds of a company, that should be turned over to the IRS.

 Meeting with the IRS in these situations is not advisable, as any meeting could in fact turn into an interview called the Non-Assertion Interview, which is used to determine who is responsible for paying the Trust Fund Recovery Penalty.
 The IRS can go after personal assets to satisfy the Civil Penalty, or Trust Fund Recovery Penalty.
-It is best to have a Seasoned Tax Professional look your case over, to make recommendations on the best approach for dealing with the IRS.
+It is best to have a Seasoned Tax Professional look your case over, to make recommendations on the best Tax Resolution option for dealing with the IRS.
 Then we can proceed with determining all of the options in the Internal Revenue Code for dealing with your business needs.
 Your business is your lifeblood; give it the care it deserves by having a well trained tax professional handle the payroll and withholding issues so you no longer have payroll tax problems.

 Known Tax Problems